 Winter 2017 a Note from the Nurse, please read:

-I am writing to inform you of some of the health office policies and procedures at Thomas Edison Middle School.
+Thomas Edison Middle School.
 The health office is staffed with a full time nurse and a part time nurse.
 We are responsible for maintaining the health records, state mandated screenings, assessments of health complaints or injuries, and assistance in health teaching.
 The nurses are available Monday through Friday from 8:00 AM to 3:15 PM.
 We are also available by appointment before or after regular health office hours.
 Please feel free to call to discuss any health concerns that may affect your child’s ability to participate in school.

 All medications administered at school must be done in the health office and require a medication authorization form signed by a medical provider and the parent/guardian.
 An adult must bring the medication to the school in its original labeled container, including over-the-counter medications such as Motrin, Advil, Tylenol and Benadryl.
 No student is permitted to carry medication in school without authorization.